engineyard/ey-cookbooks-stable-v5/examples/memcached/cookbooks/custom-memcached/README.md

   # See https://blog.engineyard.com/2015/fine-tuning-memcached
 ```

+## Adding new memcached instances

+If you have a running memcached cluster and add a new memcached node, (e.g. `memcached['install_type'] = 'ALL_APP_INSTANCES'` and you add a new app instance), the recipe will update `memcached.yml` for you but you need to restart the application to load the new `memcached.yml`.

 ## Restarting your application

 This recipe does NOT restart your application.
 The reason for this is that shipping